AllyTally/gaster-blasters/README.md

 throw `blasters = require "Libraries/gaster_blasters"` at the top of your wave script

-throw `blasters.Update()` somewhere in your update function, you should probably put that at the top
+throw `blasters.Update()` somewhere in your update function, you should probably put that at the bottom

 to create a gaster blaster, use blasters.New